Update: June 2018 Research with Dr. Hemby

 Unlike synthetic opioids, kratom is a plant that receives its incredible benefits from several bio-active alkaloids.
 Bio-active alkaloids are nitrogenous organic compounds originating in plants that have pronounced physiological actions on humans.
 Laboratory research has been able to identify 28 different alkaloids within the kratom plant.

 The most plentiful active alkaloid is mitragynine (up to 66% of the total alkaloid content).
 Mitragynine is a partial opioid-receptor agonist.
 An agonist is a chemical that binds to a receptor to activate it.
 In this case, mitragynine is a partial agonist to the µ-opioid (Mu) receptor which produces analgesic properties also known as pain relief.
-This is one of the main reasons people experience significant pain relief with kratom.
-There are many other active alkaloids within kratom such as 7-hydroxymitragynine, ajmalicine, and paynantheine.
-These alkaloids are being researched for their role in relieving pain, increasing blood flow, improving oxygen to the brain for cerebral health, inflammation reduction, muscle relaxation and relief for mood disorders like depression and anxiety.
+This is one of the main reasons people can experience significant pain relief with kratom.
+There are other active alkaloids within kratom such as 7-hydroxymitragynine, speciogynine, and paynantheine.
+These alkaloids are being researched for their role in relieving pain, increasing blood flow, improving oxygen to the brain for cerebral health, inflammation reduction, muscle relaxation and supporting healthy responses to stress.†

 Kratom v.
 Synthetic Opioids

 Is there an amount of kratom you can use where the reward system is activated and chemical reinforcement happens in the brain?
 Yes.
 According to Pinney Associates' Assessment of Kratom under the CSA Eight Factors and Scheduling Recommendation study, "a human would need to consume over 1,200 grams of kratom leaves (or extract) to obtain a reinforcing effect.
 Although kratom leaves also contain smaller quantities of other alkaloids including 7OH-MG, which is more potent at the Mu opioid receptor, very large quantities of kratom would have to be consumed to even see the levels of withdrawal seen in rats in this study."
-In other words, addiction and withdraw commonly associated with synthetic opioids are not issues found with kratom use.
+In other words, addiction and withdraw commonly associated with synthetic opioids are not issues found with all-natural kratom use unless used in very large quantities clearly outside of normal and even high use.

 Is Kratom Addictive?